Metatavu/vp-kuljetus-transport-management-charts/README.md

 # Helm Charts for VP Kuljetus TMS
-This repository is part of a VP Kuljetus TMS -project
+This repository is part of the VP Kuljetus TMS -project

 ### Note: RabbitMQ Cluster Operator is not installed together with vp-kuljetus-transport-management-charts